influxdata/influxdb/CONTRIBUTING.md

     |> sum()'
 ```

-Test cases with `influx` commands are also helpful.
+Test cases with `influx` CLI commands are also helpful--for example:
-For example:

 ```
 # write data